GiuseppeScalora/Game-Theoretic-Algorithm/README.md

 # Game-Theoretic-Algorithm
  Research and presentation of the game theoretic algorithm for "Hardware/software co-design".

-ELE, 6th semester, HSHL.
+ Scalora Giuseppe, ELE, 6th semester, HSHL.

 ## Motivation